EEESlab/countdown/README.md

     make
     make install # Optional: install countdown as a system library

-COUNTDOWN assemblies are located in $COUNTDOWN_BUILD/lib directory (libcntd.so/.a).
+COUNTDOWN assemblies are located in $COUNTDOWN_BUILD/lib and $COUNTDOWN_BUILD/bin directory.

 RUN REQUIREMENTS